Flavobacterium psychrophilum

-Flavobacterium psychrophilum is a psychrophilic, gram-negative bacterial rod (3-5 μm in length), belonging to the Bacteroidota.
+Flavobacterium psychrophilum is a psychrophilic, gram-negative bacterial rod (3–5 μm in length), belonging to the Bacteroidota.
 It is the causative agent of bacterial coldwater disease (BCWD) and was first isolated in 1948 during a die-off in the salmonid Oncorhynchus kisutch.

 Characteristics

-Flavobacterium psychrophilum is a gram-negative bacteria ranging in size of 0.75-1.0 μm wide by 3-5 μm long.
-It is found in cold, fresh waters with an optimal growth temperature below 16C.
-When grown on Cytophaga Agar, F. psychrophilum produces bright yellow colonies with thin spreading margins not greater than 3mm in diameter.
+Flavobacterium psychrophilum is a gram-negative bacteria ranging from 0.75–1.0 μm wide and 3–5 μm long.
+It is found in cold, fresh waters with an optimal growth temperature below 16 C. When grown on Cytophaga Agar, F. psychrophilum produces bright yellow colonies with thin spreading margins not greater than 3 mm in diameter.
 Motility is achieved by gliding, movement that does not involve the use of pili or flagella.
-The bacterium is positive for gelatin hydrolysis, albumin digestion, tributyrin digestion, tributyrin hydrolysis, E.coli cell autolysis, and casein hydrolysis.
-On its fish host, the pathogen can be found on external and internal sites such as skin/mucus, gills, brain, ascites, lesions, mucus, kidney, spleen, and reproductive excretions of spawning adults.
+The bacterium is positive for gelatin hydrolysis, albumin digestion, tributyrin digestion, tributyrin hydrolysis, E. coli cell autolysis, and casein hydrolysis.
+On its fish host, the pathogen can be found on external and internal sites, such as skin/mucus, gills, brain, ascites, lesions, mucus, kidney, spleen, and reproductive excretions of spawning adults.
 Colonization is evident by faint, white areas on the host.

 Metabolism

 Flavobacterium psychrophilum has a strictly aerobic metabolism, but is unable to use carbohydrates as a source of carbon and energy.
 Instead, it relies on peptides for carbon and energy.
 Secreted proteases result in a mixture of amino acids and oligopeptides that comprise the main source of carbon, nitrogen, and energy.
 Peptidases degrade imported peptides to amino acids, which are then processed by amino acids catabolic pathways.
-The degradation of lipids to fatty acids is achieved by a phospholipase and by three enzymes of the esterase-lipase-thioesterase family.
+The degradation of lipids to fatty acids is achieved by a phospholipase and three enzymes of the esterase-lipase-thioesterase family.
 Beta-oxidation of fatty acids is performed by a long-chain fatty acid-CoA ligase, three fatty acid dehydrogenases, a crotonase and three thiolases.
 Most of the degradation products of host proteins and lipids by the F. psychrophilum are available as citric acid cycle precursors.

 Phylogeny

 Because of its yellow pigmentation, Flavobacterium psychrophilum was originally believed to be a myxobacterium.
-However, its inability to produce fruiting bodies or degrade complex polysaccharides considered this classification inappropriate and was then suggested to belong within the genus Flexibacter.
-The low G+C composition of the DNA of F. psychrophilum was inconsistent with the high G+C content of Flexibacter species.
+However, its inability to produce fruiting bodies or degrade complex polysaccharides led to this classification being considered inappropriate and it was then suggested to belong within the genus Flexibacter.
+However, the low G+C composition of the DNA of F. psychrophilum was inconsistent with the high G+C content of Flexibacter species.
 Its DNA G+C demonstrated that it was more closely associated with those of Flavobacterium species.
-Analysis of the 16S rRNA gene indicated that F. psychrophilum, F.columnare, and F. maritimus were closely related and probably shared a common descent.
+Analysis of the 16S rRNA gene indicated that F. psychrophilum, F. columnare, and F. maritimus were closely related and probably shared a common descent.